Central limit theorems for random multiplicative functions: Introduction

 \begin{corollary} Let $k$ be any fixed non-zero integer.
 Let $N$ be large, and let ${\mathcal A}$ denote the set of integers of the form $p+k$ in $[1, N]$.
 As $f$ varies over Steinhaus random multiplicative functions, the quantity

 is distributed like a standard complex normal random variable with mean $0$ and variance $1$. \end{corollary}

 The examples in the three corollaries above give subsets of size $N/(\log N)^{\beta+\epsilon}$ in $[1,N]$ for which a central limit theorem holds, with the largest subset being the short interval result of Corollary \ref{thm: 2log2-1 stein} which permits $\beta =2\log 2 -1$.
 What is the largest subset ${\mathcal A}$ of $[1,N]$ for which we can establish a central limit theorem for $\sum_{n\in {\mathcal A}} f(n)$?
 As we indicated earlier, we expect (but cannot prove) that a central limit theorem holds for short intervals $[x,x+y]$ with $y= x/(\log x)^{\epsilon}$.
 The largest set that we have been able to find is given in the next corollary, and this set is related to the Erd{\H o}s multiplication table problem.
+The construction is partly random, and based largely on the work of Ford \cite{Ford18}.

 \begin{corollary} For all large $N$, there exists a subset ${\mathcal A}$ of $[1,N]$ with

 such that, for random Steinhaus multiplicative functions $f$, the quantity

 is distributed like a standard complex normal random variable with mean $0$ and variance $1$. \end{corollary}